smartemission/smartemission/docker/stetl/README.md

 	cd test/1_copystd
 	docker run -v `pwd`:`pwd` -w `pwd`  -t -i geonovum/stetl -c etl.cfg

 Many Stetl configs require a connection to PostGIS.
+This can be effected with a linked container: ``--link postgis``, or better using Docker networking.